savonrb/savon/README.md

 Excited to learn more?
 ----------------------

-Then you might want to go ahead and read the [Savon Guide](http://rubiii.github.com/savon).
+Then you might want to [go ahead and read the official documentation](http://savonrb.com).